-- Casing: The casing should be free of significant damage. - Labels: Body labels must be legible and intact.
-Display label must be free of damage and tears. - Battery hatch: The hatch must lock into place. - Battery holder: All the battery contacts and springs on the holder must be free of corrosion and the holder in good condition. - Battery contacts: The battery contacts must be free of corrosion.
+- The casing should be free of significant damage and maintain the products environmental rating against water and dust ingress. - Switches and control devices must be free of defect. - Labels must be legible and intact, any display or membrane label must be free of damage and tears. - The cover of the battery compartment must lock into place. - All the battery contacts and springs of the compartment must be free of corrosion and the compartment in good condition. - The batteries must be charged in excess of 50%. - The cover of the USB port must be in place and provide the required environmental protection against water and dust ingress.

-Once the general condition of the Locator is established the Audio Visual test can be performed.
+2. Once the general condition of the locator is established, perform the Audio/Visual test.